CruGlobal/godtools-swift/README.md

 Each Feature Folder is broken into views that make up that feature.
 Typically each view that makes up a feature represents an entire screen area of the app and are navigated between.
 Each of these views that make up a feature should be placed in a directory that matches the name of the view.
 These would fall under Features/{FeatureName}/Presentation/.

-For example in this screenshot the following features LanguageSettings and ToolDetails are expanded.
-The views that make up the LanguageSettings feature are ChooseLanguage and LanguageSettings.
-The views that make up the ToolDetails feature are ToolDetails.
+For example in this screenshot the following features AppLanguage and LearnToShareTool are expanded.
+The views that make up the AppLanguage feature are ChooseLanguage and LanguageSettings.
+The views that make up the LearnToShareTool feature are ToolDetails.

 ![alt text](ReadMeAssets/features_presentation.png)